GuntherRademacher/rex-parser-generator/docs/quickstart-cpp.md

 The result will be a C++ file named `Arithmetic.cpp` in the current directory, containing the generated code.
 Usually the parser class would be generated in a `.hpp` file, but as the result will contain a main program in this case, REx puts everything together into a `.cpp` file.

 The command line is used to specify the generator's options.
-With the above command, we have applied for the default of LL for the parsing algorithm to be used, which would have read `-ll 3`, if it had been specified explicitly (the grammar being LL(1), though).
+With the above command, we have chosen the default LL parsing algorithm, which would have been specified as `-ll 3` explicitly (the grammar being LL(1), though).
 In case an LR parser is preferred, `-lalr 1` could have been used as an alternative here.

 ## Step 3: Compile the Generated Code